Mount Rushmore: Flora and fauna

 Mountain goats are a common sight in the park, but are not native fauna.
-They are descendants of a herd that the Canadian government gifted to Custer State Park in 1924, which later escaped and are now widespread through the Black Hills.
+They are descendants of a herd that the Canadian government gave to Custer State Park in 1924, which later escaped and are now widespread through the Black Hills.
 Common native terrestrial mammals include mule deer, yellow-bellied marmots, American red squirrels, least chipmunks, and eastern and white-footed deer mice.
 Coyotes and northern flying squirrels are also occasionally seen.
 The monument is also an important habitat for bats, and 11 species of bats have been reported from the park, including silver-haired and hoary bats and the endangered northern myotis.
 The fungus causing white-nose syndrome in bats has not been detected in the park, but has been detected at the nearby Badlands National Park.

 Forest ecology

 A 2007 study found that almost two-thirds of the park's acreage (850 acre) consisted of old-growth ponderosa pine forest, and of this 44% had no history of logging at all.
 This is unusual in the Black Hills, which has been heavily logged in the years since Euroamerican settlement, and represents one of the largest contiguous area of old-growth forest in the Black Hills, second only to Custer State Park.
 Forest fires occur in the ponderosa forests surrounding Mount Rushmore with a mean interval of every 27 years, as indicated by dendrochronology studies of local trees.
 Large fires are not common.
 Most events have been ground fires that serve to clear forest debris.

 A 2010 article by a National Park Service fire ecologist notes that due to historical fire suppression policies in and around the park, much of the park's forested area had become overgrown with small understory trees that could serve as fuel for a large forest fire.
 The article recommended a regime of mechanical thinning and woodchipping followed by prescribed burning to mitigate the fire hazard, as well as to make the forest more resilient against pine beetle infestation and to restore the natural stand structure in these woodlands.